Nastia Liukin Flaunts Her Long Legs In An Ombre Swimsuit

-Olympic gymnast Nastia Liukin flaunted her fit physique in a vibrant ombre bathing suit.
-On Thursday, the 30-year-old athlete took to Instagram to share a throwback photo from her trip to Hawaii with her 1 million followers.
+Olympic gymnast Nastia Liukin flaunted her fit physique in a vibrant ombre bathing suit during a trip to Hawaii.
+On Thursday, the 30-year-old athlete took to Instagram to share a throwback photo from her tropical getaway with her 1 million followers.
 The stunning snapshot received rave reviews from her awed admirers.

 Nastia was pictured rocking a one-piece bathing suit that featured a turquoise top half.
 The bright color faded into a sky blue hue on the bottom half of the garment.
 The swimsuit had a somewhat conservative scoop neck that only showed off a small amount of Nastia’s tan decolletage.
 The sides of the garment dipped down lower.
 They were also cut wide enough that Nastia was flashing a hint of sideboob.